 How are the performance measurement results calculated for the HOS Performance Measurement Reports?

 Details of how the HOS Performance Measurement Results are calculated may be obtained from Appendix 1 Calculations of Outcomes section of the Performance Measurement Report.
-A self-paced training webinar on "Understanding the Medicare Health Outcomes Survey (HOS) Performance Results Used in the MA Plan Ratings" is available in the Trainings section under the Resources page on the HOS website.
+A self-paced training webinar on "Understanding the Medicare Health Outcomes Survey (HOS) Performance Results Used in the MA Plan Ratings" is available in the Trainings section on the Resources page.

 Where can I obtain ideas for quality improvement activities based upon the HOS results for my MAO?